 - IP55 ratedrnANC and Ambient ModernAdaptive Sound ControltLimited touch controls

 - Limited touch controls

-What’s better than a neckband?
-No band at all.
+What is better than a neckband?
+No band whatsoever.

-And no pair of true wireless earbuds for working out offers value as good as the Sony WF-SP800N.
-They come with four pairs of ear tips and two pairs of ear wings for added stability when running.
+And there are no wireless earbuds for exercising that provide better value than the Sony WF-SP800N.
+They include four sets of ear tips and two sets of ear wings to enhance stability while jogging.

 Adjustable noise-canceling and an Ip55 rating are just some of the many things that make them such a standout choice for running enthusiasts.

 The buds themselves can hold a charge for 9 hours with the ANC turned on, and the bulky charging case packs another full charge inside it.
 Without the ANC, you’re looking at 13 hours of playback per charge.
 Best of all, you can get a full hour of ANC-enabled playback for just 10 minutes of quick charging.

 The sound quality here is good, with a strong focus on bass.
 If you’re not a fan of this, you can use the app to customize the EQ to your liking.
 The app is also used to adjust the level of noise-canceling, which can be turned off to enable a very natural-sounding ambient mode.

 The ANC here is capable of significantly muting low noises even when no music is playing.
 It can’t mute out human voices as well, but they should quickly fizzle out once you play your own music.

 Possibly the coolest feature here is the Adaptive Sound Control feature can recognize whether you are sitting, walking, running, or in public transport and then apply appropriate levels of noise-canceling for each of these occasions.
 You can set the presets yourself, and the earbuds are fairly competent at detecting what you are doing.